lt/php-mockuploads/README.md

 * Check if path actually exists (maybe)
 * Lock file when registered as an upload (PHP does this until you move the uploaded file)
-* unregister_uploaded_file (For cleaning up when tests are not run with process isolation)